 The guidelines for PSHE and citizenship are designed to help schools establish coherence and consistency, and to promote curriculum continuity and progression in pupils’ learning.

-Our Personal Development Programme allows us to develop the phyiscal, emotional and social health resilience of our children.
+Our SCARF Programme allows us to develop the phyiscal, emotional and social health resilience of our children.
 This encourages and allows individuals to thrive, achieve and grow.
-The PDP ensures that all aspects of PSHE and Citizenship are covered throughout school through age appropriate lessons and by addressing a range of topics, for example: anti bullying, managing risk, sex education, drug misuse, managing money and dealing with emotions.
+SCARF ensures that all aspects of PSHE and Citizenship are covered throughout school through age appropriate lessons and by addressing a range of topics, for example: anti bullying, managing risk, relationship and sex education, drug misuse, managing money and dealing with emotions.
 The programme also provides opportunities to develop SMSC and British Values.